microsoft/onnxruntime/README.md

 [ONNX Runtime inferencing](./onnxruntime) APIs are stable and production-ready since the [1.0 release](https://github.com/microsoft/onnxruntime/releases/tag/v1.0.0) in October 2019 and can enable faster customer experiences and lower costs.

-[ONNX Runtime training](./orttraining) APIs were introduced in May 2020 and currently support PyTorch training acceleration on NVIDIA GPUs for transformer models, with more to come soon.
+[ONNX Runtime training](./orttraining) feature was introduced in May 2020 in preview.
+This feaures supports acceleration of PyTorch training on multi-node NVIDIA GPUs for transformer models.
+Additional updates for this feature are coming soon.

 ***